Martha Rivers Ingram: Philanthropy

+Her involvement with the Junior League extended beyond Nashville.
+She participated as a Provisional in the Junior Leagues of Charleston, South Carolina, New Orleans, and Nashville before becoming an Active member of the Junior League of Nashville.
+Her Junior League experience formed part of her early civic and nonprofit leadership, preceding her later leadership of Ingram Industries.

-Personal life
+Personal life and death

 On October 4, 1958, she married E. Bronson Ingram II (1931–1995) at St. Philip's Episcopal Church in Charleston, South Carolina.
 Her husband was the son of business magnate Orrin Henry Ingram, Sr., grandson of Erskine B. Ingram, and great-grandson of Orrin Henry Ingram.
 They had three sons and a daughter: